Pre-workout supplements aren’t just for guys.

 Another tool in the arsenal of a pre-workout is the use of glycerol powder to boost water retention.
 This is a biochemical trick that’s been known to elite exercise physiologists since at least the 1990s, but has only recently become popular among pre-workout supplements for women.

 One study, published in the International Journal of Sports Medicine, demonstrated that a glycerol supplement improved cycling performance in a simulated time trial (3).

 In the experiment described in that paper, cyclists were able to ride faster with a “hyper-hydration” protocol that involved glycerol, compared to drinking just water alone.

+Pre-workouts for women can burn fat.
 When it comes to fat oxidation, a good pre-workout supplement provides many of the same benefits as a fat burner.
 The key ingredients for this kind of pre-workout supplements are herbal extracts like green coffee bean and green tea extract, which are both potent fat oxidizers.

 Each of these seems to combine well with caffeine in moderate amounts, as they seem to interact synergistically.
 This was the conclusion of an article published in the International Journal of Obesity–the active compounds in green tea combine with the effects of caffeine to produce better increases in fat metabolism compared to either compound alone (4).

 These pre-workout supplements tend to combine well with cardio, as long sessions of aerobic exercise increase fat metabolism as well.

 For high-intensity interval training and high-rep weight lifting sessions, you need something a little different.

 Several key ingredients in a pre-workout can boost anaerobic performance.
 These training methods are based more around your anaerobic power output, and because of that, the kind of supplement ingredients you want to look for are things like beta alanine, carnitine, and beet root extract.